- Our Rating: 7.5/10 Very Good

 WSOP NJ has moved their online presence to their own forum, which garners very little traffic and is a major inconvenience to the heaps of players already gathered on the well-known poker forums.
 Not having any representatives available on these traditional sites is inexcusable in 2018.

-- Reliable, smooth software.
+- Reliable software.

-- Polished and highly functional mobile app.
+- Highly functional mobile apps.

-- Graphics are dated.
+- Graphics are very dated.